What Is a Good GPA in College? In High School?

 This guide takes an in-depth look at the importance of GPA for getting into college, winning scholarships, and even finding a job after graduation.
-You'll also learn what a good GPA is according to higher education institutions.

 What Is GPA and How Is It Calculated?

-The following chart shows how letter and percentage grades correspond to a 4.0 GPA scale:
+The following chart shows how letter and percentage grades correspond to a 4.0 GPA scale.

 |Letter Grade||Percentage Grade||GPA (4.0 Scale)|